 Modern Public Administration Paradigms

-New Public Administration (NPA):
+New Public Administration (NPA)

 The New Public Administration (NPA) emerged from the Minnowbrook Conference in 1968.
 It was inspired by Dwight Waldo, who brought together young administrators and scholars to discuss the crucial issues and varying perspectives of public administration.
+Developing this field has conveyed the new public administration theory.

-New Public Management (NPM):
+New Public Management (NPM)

 1. The individual responsibility of the manager or administrator has been more significant.